MicrosoftDocs/power-platform/power-platform/alm/devops-build-tools.md

 *The build tools are available at no cost.
 However, a valid subscription to Azure DevOps is required to utilize the Build Tools.
 More information is available [Pricing for Azure DevOps](https://azure.microsoft.com/pricing/details/devops/azure-devops-services/).*

-**I can see the extension, but why don’t I have an option to install it?**
+**I can see the extension, but why don't I have an option to install it?**

 *If you do not see the **install** option, then you most likely lack the necessary install privileges in your Azure DevOps organization.
 More info available [Manage extension permissions](/azure/devops/marketplace/how-to/grant-permissions?view=azure-devops).*